torvalds/linux/Documentation/livepatch/module-elf-format.rst

 multiple functions within the same object).
 There is a 1-1 correspondence between a livepatch relocation section and the target section (usually the text section of a function) to which the relocation(s) apply.
-It is also possible for a livepatch module to have no livepatch relocation sections, as in the case of the sample livepatch module (see samples/livepatch).
+It is also possible for a livepatch module to have anal livepatch relocation sections, as in the case of the sample livepatch module (see samples/livepatch).